Got Thanksgiving leftovers and thinking about sharing them with your chickens? Your chickens will be happy to take those leftovers off your hands.

 Leave corn on the cob as is.
 Your birds will love plucking out the juicy kernels.
 And it’s always fun watching the chickens run off with the cob, trying to keep it for themselves.

-If your corn leftovers consist of kernel corn, rinse the kernels with cold water to remove sodium before serving it up to your flock.
+If your Thanksgiving leftovers consist of kernel corn, rinse the kernels with cold water to remove sodium before serving it up to your flock.
 Creamed corn can also be given to your chickens.
 But, as this is high in sodium, only offer these leftovers to chickens in small amounts.

 Potatoes are a mainstay of many Thanksgiving meals.
 As much as Americans love potatoes, potatoes don’t necessarily love our poultry.
-A member of the nightshade family, potatoes contain solanine, a glycoalkaloid which can be toxic to poultry—and to humans, too.
+A member of the nightshade family, potatoes contain solanine, a glycoalkaloid that can be toxic to poultry—and to humans, too.

 Most of a potato’s solanine is found in the peel, so make sure raw potato peels are never fed to your flock.
 Green potatoes should also be avoided, as these can be high in solanine.